palmerwenzel/deep-research-brainlift/docs/tech-stack.md

 ---

-## 10. Testing & Quality Assurance: ESLint, Prettier, Jest
+## 10. Testing & Quality Assurance: ESLint, Prettier, Vitest

 ### Best Practices
 - **Linting & Formatting:**
   - Enforce code quality using ESLint and auto-formatting via Prettier.
 Integrate these tools into your CI pipeline.
 - **Unit & Integration Testing:**
-  - Write comprehensive tests using Jest, covering critical paths and data flows.
+  - Write comprehensive tests using Vitest, leveraging its native TypeScript support and ESM compatibility.
+  - Take advantage of Vitest's built-in watch mode and fast test execution.
+  - Note: Some existing services (like Firecrawl) may continue using Jest until migration is complete.
 - **Continuous Integration:**
   - Run tests on every commit to ensure that changes do not break existing functionality.
 - **Mocking:**
-  - Use mocking techniques for API routes, asynchronous functions, and state management to isolate tests.
+  - Use Vitest's mocking capabilities for API routes, asynchronous functions, and state management to isolate tests.
+  - Leverage Vitest's compatibility with Jest's mocking syntax for easier migration from existing Jest tests.

 ### Common Pitfalls & Limitations
 - **Test Coverage Gaps:**
   - Ensure that tests cover both frontend and backend components to avoid overlooked edge cases.
+  - Use Vitest's coverage reporting to identify areas needing additional test coverage.
 - **Flaky Tests:**
   - Design tests to be deterministic, especially when working with asynchronous processes or real-time updates.
+  - Take advantage of Vitest's improved handling of async operations and timeouts.

 ---